AndreaMercatanti/AndreaMercatanti.github.io/index.md

 - **Effects of the use of debit and credit cards on Italian families liquidity: an empirical evaluation**.
 (2002) _Italian Journal of Applied Statistics_, Vol. 14.

 ## Working papers
+[comment]: <> Se voglio mettere un link ad una pagina web di un coautore, ad esempio Taneli, mettere <a href="https://tanelimakinen.github.io" style="font-weight:normal">T. Makinen</a>
-- **Effects of eligibility for central bank purchases on corporate bond spreads**, ##with <a href="https://tanelimakinen.github.io" style="font-weight:normal">T. Makinen</a>, F. Li, and A. Silvestrini. _Bank for International Settlements (BIS) Working Papers n.
+- **Effects of eligibility for central bank purchases on corporate bond spreads**, with <a href="https://tanelimakinen.github.io" style="font-weight:normal">T. Makinen</a>, F. Li, and A. Silvestrini. _Bank for International Settlements (BIS) Working Papers n.
 894_.
 - **Evaluation of language training programs in Luxembourg using Principal Stratification**.
 (2018) with M. Bia and A. Flores-Lagunes. _IZA, Institute of Labor Economics, Discussion papers series, n.
 11973_.

 ## Works in progress